openshift/assisted-service/CONTRIBUTING.md

 # Contribute to the Assisted Installer Project

+## Template

+Every PR should fill in the [PULL_REQUEST_TEMPLATE] which is automatically proposed by GitHub when creating a new PR.

 ## How to commit?

 We enforce contributors behavior with commit messages to reference JIRA/GitHub issues.